 As Sex and the City stars and well-respected fashion icons, Carrie, Miranda, Samantha and Charlotte continue to contribute to pop culture, so does the "Sex and the City" inspired slot machine.

-IGT (International Game Technology), a worldwide leader in creating casino games that players love and network systems that enhance the gaming experience of players, announced on May 26th, 2010 that its Sex and the City slot machines has reached the number one status among all stand-alone progressive MegaJackpots(R) slot games on casino floors around the world today and remains among the most well-love slot machine themes in the world.
+IGT (International Game Technology), a worldwide leader in creating casino games that players love and network systems that enhance the gaming experience of players, announced on May 26th, 2010 that its Sex and the City bonus casino game has reached the number one status among all stand-alone progressive MegaJackpots(R) slot games on casino floors around the world today and remains among the most well-love slot machine themes in the world.

 Gamers continue to queue up to enjoy and shout one of Sex and the City's most well-known catchphrases "Me Likey!" as they play the highly entertaining game, bonus games and multiple level progressive jackpots.
 Licensed by HBO Licensing and Retail, Sex and the City slot machines can be found in dozens of casino facilities across the world.